droosenb/portfolio/analog-synth-design/README.md

 The plexiwave synth is my second synthesizer following this design philosophy; it was designed reflecting insights from the Bowl Synth.
 I found that the Bowl Synth often forced me to perform in a hunched over position no different from conventional synthesizer gestures.
 I wanted to take this idea of multi-dimensionality to the extreme, making the synthesizer vertical with a surface too complex to be easily described.
 With no distinct front or back, I would be forced to develop totally new gestures for performance.

-It is made of a sheet of plexiglass which was bent using a blowtorch.
-It includes a variety of oscillators and DC voltages sourcses for manipulation.
+The PlexiWave synth consists of circuit boards, potentiometers, and patch points are attached to a piece of plexiglas which has been bent with a blowtorch.
+It includes a variety of oscillators, DC voltages sources, and triggers/envelopes which can be accesed via patch points.
 Circuit boards are attached with contacts facing outwards for easy access tactile circuit bending.